inner-outer-space/de-zoomcamp-2024/3-data-warehouse/readme.md

 - Cloud based service - the service is accesible from anywhere
 - Serverless architecture - google manages all the infrastrucure so it is easy to deploy
 - Easy to scale - built to handle TBs of data
-- Columnar data storage which is highly efficient for querying
+- Columnar data - highly efficient for querying
 - SQL based queries - you don't have to know python or R
 - Machine learning integration
-- geospatial analysis
+- Geospatial analysis
 - Integrates with other Google Cloud services including Google Cloud Storage
 - Integrates with business intelligence and visualization tools
-- Maximizes flexibility by separating the compute engine used to analyze data from the server used to store it
+- Maximizes flexibility by separating the compute engine used to execute queries from the server used to store it

 #### CACHING
-- BigQuery caches query resultsto improve query performance and reduce costs.
+- BigQuery caches query results to improve query performance and reduce costs.
 - This can lead to unexpected query results if you're not aware of it.
 - If you want to ensure that each query reflects the most up-to-date data, you can disable caching temporarily or set cache expiration policies.